joelclermont/basecamp-api/README.md

 All data types and methods will be supported (over time).

-Note: I'm making use of two Microsoft DLLs from the [REST Starter Kit](http://aspnet.codeplex.com/releases/view/24644) Download and install it to get a copy of Microsoft.Http.dll and Microsoft.Http.Extensions.dll before building the project locally.
+Update: I'm making use of two Microsoft DLLs from the [WCF Web APIs](http://wcf.codeplex.com) HTTP Preview 1

+Download and unzip it at the same level as your git repo before building the project locally.
+It contains two essential libraries: Microsoft.Http and Microsoft.Http.Extensions